redvypr/redvypr/doc/source/redvypr.rst

 custom implementation for each sensor, which is a time consuming task.

-Redvypr is a tool to help to work with digital sensors by providing a `python`_ based infrastructure which allows to add sensors, interconnect sensors and to process the data gathered by the sensors.
+Redvypr is a tool to help to work with digital sensors by providing a `python`_ based infrastructure allowing to add sensors, interconnect sensors, process and save the data gathered by the sensors.
 Python is choosen as the language as it provides a rich infrastructure of packets to deal with digital data and its interfaces, i.e. using network devices, databases or serial